JackAndStephsWorkshop/SpinLast/README.md

 ```
 Visit the self-hosted website at http://localhost:5000/ and submit any Spinatron URL to start scrobbling automatically.

-The application will continue running and display the most recently scrobbled track as the Spinitron playlist plays in real time.
+The application will continue running and the webpage will display the most recently scrobbled track as the Spinitron playlist plays in real time.

 ## Contributing